PLAID: A Unified Data Model for Machine Learning on Heterogeneous Physics Simulations: Details on the ML models used in the benchmark

 \section{Details on the ML models used in the benchmark}

-We briefly present the main competing methods that we used for the benchmark.
-We also highlight some practical details about their implementation.
-Readers are encouraged to refer directly to the papers introducing the methods for further information.
+We briefly present the main competing methods used in the benchmark, together with practical details about their implementation.
+Readers are encouraged to refer to the original publications for a complete description of each method.

+All methods are trained on the same dataset splits and evaluated using the standardized PLAID benchmark protocol described in Section~\ref{sec:benchmark}.
+Full implementation details, including complete hyperparameter configurations, training scripts, and data preprocessing pipelines, are provided in the accompanying \href{https://github.com/PLAID-lib/plaid-benchmarks}{benchmark-code repository}, ensuring full reproducibility of all experiments (except for the commercial solution from Augur).

+We briefly highlight how each method handles data heterogeneity, which is a central challenge addressed in this work.